 In the context of web pages, metadata and meta tags can be used to refer to the title and description of a web page.
 They are frequently referred to as the SEO Title and SEO Description as they are important elements of search engine optimization efforts (SEO).

-If you look at the HTML code of a web page the actual code for the meta title tag will look something like:
+If you look at the HTML code of a web page the actual code for the meta title tag (SEO Title) will look something like:

 Important takeaway: The terms “meta title tag”, “HTML title tag”, “SEO title” and “Page title” generally refer to the same element.
 These terms are frequently used interchangeably and it is mainly a matter of whether they are displayed on the visible web page or encoded and only visible to search engines.

-If you look at the HTML code of a web page the actual code for the meta data description will look like:
+If you look at the HTML code of a web page the actual code for the meta data description (SEO Description) will look like:

-Some key points about meta tags and SEO titles and descriptions:
+Some key points about meta tags, SEO Titles and Meta Descriptions:

-- Clicks from a page showing up on a search engine results page (SERP) are measure by CTR or Click-Through-Rate.
+5. Clicks on a page in a search engine results page (SERP) are measure by CTR or Click-Through-Rate.

-- Create a unique Title and Description for each page.
-Very important.
-If multiple pages have the same meta title it’s very likely that Google will only rank one of the pages for the keywords in the title.
+7. Create a unique Title and Description for each page.
+If multiple pages have the same meta title Google will only rank one of the pages for the keywords in the title.

-- Keywords that are used for titles and within descriptions can also be used in alt tags for images.
+8. Keywords used for SEO Titles and within Meta Descriptions can also be used in alt tags for images.